codeforamerica/uswds/views/components/follow-up-question.md

 ## Guidance {#guidance}

 **Usage**.
-The {{ title }} component should be used sparingly to avoid the risk of users accidentally missing questions contained in the follow up region.
+The {{ title }} component should be used sparingly to avoid the risk of users accidentally missing questions contained in the follow-up region.
 Alternatively, use a <a href="{{ config.baseUrl }}components/form-card">form card with a single question, yes, and no links</a> instead.

 **ARIA attributes**.
 The `aria-expanded` attribute is not included in this component because it is currently an invalid attribute for radio elements.